 The UNT Libraries will offer options for hosting newly created content funded OER content.

 All full-time faculty (tenured, tenure-track, and lecturers) who would normally teach a course using a conventional textbook (that students must purchase or rent in print or electronically) are eligible to apply for a grant.

 While merely adopting OER without modifying it does not lead the creation of any new intellectual property, adapting (modifying) existing OER or creating new material implicates UNT's policies on intellectual property.
 Recipients receiving a grant to adapt material or create new material will need to do one of the following:

 - For courses taught at least 50% online, awardees will need work with CLEAR to determine the appropriate category under UNT's Online Courseware Intellectual Property policy for work produced as part of this project.
 This must be done before accepting the award and beginning work.

-- For other courses, awardees will need to disclose their planned work to Innovation and Commercialization to create a record of the new work owned by UNT, as required by UNT's Research Intellectual Property policy.
+- For other courses, awardees will need to disclose their planned work to Research Commercial Agreements to create a record of the new work owned by UNT, as required by UNT's Research Intellectual Property policy.
 This new work must be licensed under a Creative Commons Attribution-NonCommercial 4.0 International license, and a copy of the final product must be provided to Innovation and Commercialization for their records.